jeppes/oops/README.md

 ```

-But remembering the order is hard and pointless.
-Let's give them names by putting them in a map instead:
+But returning the functions in a list requires us to remember the order, so let's use a map instead.
+This will let us name our functions:

 ```javascript
 const someNamedFunctions = a => ({